dbsystel/SecureSecretKeySpec/README.md

 This makes it possible to easily find keys in a memory dump.
 One just has to search for the algorithm names and the keys are stored right next to them.

 `SecureSecretKeySpec` is a replacement for Java's SecretKeySpec.
-It does multiple things to enhance the security of the stores key
+It does multiple things to enhance the security of the stored key:

 * Implements the `AutoCloseable` interface so the key is automatically destroyed when the key is closed
 * Implements the `Destroyable` interface (unlike in the original `SecureSecretKeySpec`, this class has a working `destroy` method)